Last updated on October 29, 2022

 The dial is in very nice condition with original blued steel hands.
 Bluing steel is a process that tempers the steel and creates an oxidised coating that helps to prevent the hands from rusting.
 Initially, the steel hands are cleaned and polished.
 Next, the hands are heated, over a bed of brass filings, to a high temperature.
 The layer of brass filings is used to maintain a stable temperature exchange.
 The steel changes colour from gold to brown and then purple before it settles to blue.
 The watch comes in an antique presentation box.
 The watch is running within +/- two to three minutes over a 24 hours period.

 There are several things to avoid when you are collecting antique watches, such as non-original components, corrosion and damage.
 I collect antique watches for enjoyment, not as an investment.
 However, I am still mindful of only collecting pieces that would be valued by other collectors, otherwise when it comes to resale, I might be disappointed.
 This watch looked great at first sight but has a couple of underlying issues.
 My concerns are the replacement half hunter cover and the wear to the rhodium plating.
 Even though it is the same case maker, the cover is clearly not original.
 The mild wear to the rhodium plating on the regulator suggests that the regulator has seen a lot of use.
-It is a presentable watch and keeping good time, so I am sure it will find its way into a delighted owner’s hands.
+The Revue half hunter pocket watch is a presentable and accurate timepiece, so I am sure it will find its way into a delighted owner’s hands.